monsterprg/TGX/docs/Mysql.md

 </h6>

-<mark>WARNING: If you receive an error message regarding the limited number of databases available, you may consider upgrading your Business Class Hosting plan.</mark>
+<b>WARNING: If you receive an error message regarding the limited number of databases available, you may consider upgrading your Business Class Hosting plan.</b>

 <h6>
 Next to <sup>Username</sup> enter a username.